jina-ai/jina/docs/fundamentals/client/instrumenting-client.md

 ````

 Each protocol client creates the first trace ID which will be propagated to the `Gateway`.
-The `Gateway` in turn creates child spans using the available trace ID which is further propagated to each Executor request.
+The `Gateway` then creates child spans using the available trace ID which is further propagated to each Executor request.
 Using the trace ID, all associated spans can be collected to build a trace view of the whole request lifecycle.

 ```{admonition} Using custom/external tracing context
 :class: caution